 Create content based upon what you are already sharing

 Whenever possible, include photos or images with your posts.
 Social Media is not a text only landscape so making sure your posts are visually appealing is very important.
 Check out a free tool like Canva – also known as Photoshop for Dummies.
-Also, include videos as most of the major social networks not only support video, they give it additional organic reach.
+Include video as often as possible because most of the major social networks not only support video, they give it additional organic reach.

 Use a content management tool for scheduling posts like Sprout Social that will allow you to schedule posts ahead of time so you don’t have to remember to post on Sunday morning.
 A tool like Sprout will also show you reports and allow you to monitor for keywords or phrases that potential members of your congregation are saying.